FridaySuite/friday-suite/README.md

 ### What is friday-suite

-Well, for those of you who are still wandering about what is friday-suite, I still haven't figured it out yet.
-It is more like a content management system.
+Friday-suite is a content management system.
 Or in other words, it is an environment to load bunch of specially created plugins like [butterscotch](https://github.com/butterscotch-plugins/butterscotch) to achieve something like blogging platform etc.

 ### What does it do

 It basically loads up all the plugins and their themes.
-Different types of specially designed plugins can be loaded using this kit.
+Different types of specially designed plugins can be loaded using friday-suite.

 ### Installation